aranisec/security/README.md

 This is my security practice reference book created while preparing for PWK/OSCP certification.

 Thanks to [xapax](https://xapax.gitbooks.io/security/content/) for this wonderful book.
-I have forked this book from his git book and trying add more stuff.
+I have forked this book from his git book and trying to add more stuff.

-Any want to use and improve, you are free to fork it to make your own copy.

 Also, this book is just a collection of stuff that is available on the interwebz.
 I am just a simple collector.
 I have tried to include a reference section to show where I found the technique.
 This book is my way of trying to give something back to the infosec community and I hope it can be useful to someone.